Visa Bank Account Validation Merchant Guide

 The value for this field must be the bank account number for your customer's bank account.
 This field accepts only non-negative integers.

-Optional Fields for Processing an Account Validation
+Optional Fields for Validating an Account

-REST Example: Processing an Account Validation
+REST Example: Validating an Account

 Request